giampaolo/psleak/README.md

 other native extensions**.

-It was originally developed as part of [psutil](https://github.com/giampaolo/psutil/pull/2598), and later split out into a standalone project.
+It was originally developed as part of [psutil](https://github.com/giampaolo/psutil), and later split out into a standalone project.

-psleak executes a target function multiple times and verifies that it does not leak memory, file descriptors, handles, threads (Python or native), or uncollectable garbage.
+psleak executes a target function multiple times and verifies that it does not leak memory, file descriptors, handles, threads (Python or native), or uncollectable GC garbage.
 While primarily aimed at **testing C extension modules**, it also works for pure Python code.

 > [!NOTE]